Criminal Prosecution Clinic

 The summer after her first year of law school, Margaret Mahoney lost a dear friend and fellow law student to domestic violence.
 The tragedy sealed her commitment to pursue a career in criminal prosecution.
 As an intern at the Douglas County District Attorney’s Office, Mahoney helped try a man charged with domestic battery.
 The victim, his girlfriend, did not show up to testify at the bench trial.
 Nevertheless, the prosecution got the conviction.
 “It was very influential for me because he’s being held accountable for his actions against her,” said Mahoney, L’10.
 The breadth of hands-on work that Mahoney conducted during the clinic equipped her to step immediately into the role of a prosecutor after law school.
 “It’s real-world experience that prepared me better than any classroom instruction could have.”

-The clinic is open to third-year law students for the fall/spring semesters.
-Students may also enroll in the summer program.
-Both second- and third-year students may be considered for placement in the clinic during the law school's summer program.
+The clinic is open to third-year law students during the academic year for both the fall and spring semesters.
+Students may also enroll in the summer program, in which second- and third-year students may be considered for placement.